woodrush/lambdalisp/README.md

 I find Lazy K to be a very beautiful language being one of my all-time favorites.

 LambdaLisp is written in these 3 languages - Binary Lambda Calculus, Universal Lambda, and Lazy K.
-In each of these languages, LambdaLisp is expressed as one lambda term or SKI combinator calculus term.
+In each of these languages, LambdaLisp is expressed as a lambda term or SKI combinator calculus term.
 Therefore, to run LambdaLisp, an interpreter for one of these languages is required.
 To put in a rather convoluted way, LambdaLisp is a Lisp interpreter that runs on another language's interpreter.